-What do you do when your child is scared of the bath?
-Yesterday, a reader wrote in with a question:
+What do you do when your toddler suddenly develops a phobia of taking a bath?
+Yesterday, a parent wrote in with that very question:

 When my toddler was close to two-years-old, he developed a fear of bath time.
 The first few times started off innocently enough with some protests and crying.
 But the fear grew where even the sight of any bath props like a washcloth would send him running away.

-How to help your toddler not be scared of the bath
+How to help a toddler scared of bath

-We tried a few tactics to ease our toddler back into the water and stop being scared of the bath using these tips:
+We tried a few tactics to ease our toddler back into the water and stop feeling scared of the bath using these tips:

-Your toddler might be afraid of the bath when he sees the tub filled with water.
+Your toddler might be refusing the bath when he sees the tub filled with water.
 Try placing him in with no water first, and then later turn the water on.

-Keep as many clothes on him as possible.
+2. Keep as many clothes on him as possible

 Some bath time battles start with removing clothes.
 Try keeping your child’s shirt on while he’s sitting in the tub.
 Then, as the water gets higher, remove the shirt.
 The extra clothing might stall his anxiety or ease the transition.